OverlordZorn/Arma-3-Guide/LandNav/LandNav.md

 #### Contour Lines of Topographic Maps

-* Red Line 5 m apart

-* Each Line represents a standard height Above Sea Level
+* Each Line represents a certain height Above Sea Level

+* Every fifth line is Red for easier Reading

+* It is always helpful to read Terrain from the Highpoint downwards

 * When contour lines are closer togehter, this means that the gradient is steep.
-The closer the lines, the steeper the gradient.
+The closer the lines, the steeper the gradient

-* When contour lines are further apart, the terrain is flatter.
+* When contour lines are further apart, the terrain is flatter

 ##### Hill
 A point or small area of high ground.